 The Fix-up Fund: Offers loans for well construction, repair, and sealing.
 The program is designed for homeowners with a gross annual household income of $96,500 or less.
 There are no restrictions on location in this program.
 There is a fixed interest rate.
 A qualifying homeowner may repay the loan with fixed monthly payments.
 The repayment term will be based on the loan amount and household budget.
 For a list of participating lenders and the current interest rate, visit The Fix-up Fund website.

 For more information on these programs call the Minnesota Housing Finance Agency at 800-710-8871; in the Twin Cities metropolitan area, call 651-296-8215, or visit The Fix-up Fund website and click on “Home Improvement” under “Homebuyers and Homeowners.”

-Local counties and Soil and Water Conservation Districts administer this loan program offered by the Minnesota Department of Agriculture (MDA) for well replacement, well sealing, and other practices that prevent water pollution.
+Local counties and Soil and Water Conservation Districts administer this loan program offered by the Minnesota Department of Agriculture (MDA) which provides funding for a wide range of activities that protect water resources including well replacement, well sealing, and other practices that prevent water pollution.
 You do not need to be a farmer to qualify.
 Financing to replace wells is available when wells do not comply with requirements for setback or isolation distances (such as minimum distances from septic tanks, drainfields, feedlots, fuel tanks, and pesticide preparation areas), or if the well is contaminated from human activity (such as from septic systems, petroleum products, or pesticides).
 Any rural landowner is eligible.
 There are no income limits in this program.
 The loan terms include a maximum of $100,000, a maximum length of ten years, and a maximum interest rate of 3 percent plus usual and customary fees.

 For additional information: